bsdimp/freebsd-git-docs/doc-cvt.md

 This section will cover a couple of common scenarios for migrating from using the FreeBSD Subversion repo to the FreeBSD docs repo.
-The FreeBSD Git conversion is still be beta status, so some minor things may change between this and going into production.
+The FreeBSD Git conversion is still in beta status, so some minor things may change between this and going into production.

 Before you git started, you'll need a copy of Git.
-Any Git will do, though the latest ones are always recommemded.
+Any Git will do, though the latest ones are always recommended.
 Either build it from ports, or install it using pkg (though some folks might use `su` or `doas` instead of `sudo`):
 ```